 Wanting to remarry and avoiding potential financial implications are two leading catalysts to legally end a marriage.

 Child Support Disputes

 Child support conflicts, not reported to be an issue between Schwarzenegger and Shriver, can also create delays in a divorce.
-New York law provides a formula courts use to determine child support.
-Child support is a percentage (based on the number of children) of the combined parental income up to $154,000 and then divides the amount between the parents according to their income.
-The noncustodial parent pays their portion to the custodial parent.
+New York law provides a formula courts use to determine child support

 Divorces that involve considerable assets and valuable holdings require strategic, detailed, and insightful legal representation.
-At Samuelson Hause PLLC, our attorneys have tremendous experience in providing legal counsel to high-net-worth individuals divorcing in the Long Island area.
+At Samuelson Hause PLLC, our attorneys have tremendous experience in providing legal counsel to high net worth individuals divorcing in the Long Island and NYC metro area.

 High-asset divorces have elements not found in most other cases.
-We know how to navigate business assets, foreign investments, inheritance, tax implications, and other financial complexities.
+We know how to navigate sophisticated issues such as business asset valuation, foreign investments, inheritance, tax implications, and other financial complexities.

 Schedule a confidential consultation with one of our seasoned attorneys to learn more about the value we can bring to your case.
 Contact us online or call (516) 584-4685 to schedule.